 Port Blakely Cemetary (car or taxi ride)

-At the history museum, an etching of a Japanese gravestone peaked my interest.
+At the history museum, an etching of a Japanese gravestone piqued my interest.
 I’d never seen a headstone with Japanese writing, so I decided to visit Port Blakley Cemetery.
 If you have time, a car, and like visiting cemeteries, I highly suggest this side trip.
 Park in the parking lot inside the wooden gates.
 Face the central area of the cemetery, and the Japanese headstones are to the left several rows in.
 A good marker is a very large grave with a crying angel as there are several headstones nearby.

 Address: 4375 Old Mill Rd.
 NE

 A trail leads from the cemetery down to the Blakely Harbor Park and trail.
 Located on the former site of Port Blakely Mill, the trail loops around the wetland with views of the water.
 An unusual feature is an abandoned building covered with art.